stefanmaeder/NightlyVision/README.md

 # NightlyVision
-Template for Python Pipeline to (Pre-)Production
+Template for Python Pipeline in GitHub-Workflow